coar-notify/coar-notify.net/webroot/content/guide/signposting/_index.md

 6. If a HTML `<link>` element with a `rel` attribute with value `describedby` is available, then the URL reference is the link to the metadata resource.
 End.
 7. No information about metadata resources is available.
 End.

-This algorithm can be hardened by verifying in step 2 and 6 that a ration type is available with the value `https://schema.org/AboutPage`.
+This algorithm can be hardened by verifying in step 2 and 6 that a relation type is available with the value `https://schema.org/AboutPage`.

 ## General remarks